 Another thing many people don’t realize is that they don’t get stronger and fitter while working out.
 Exercise itself actually causes micro tears in your muscles and breaks them down.
 Fitness gains happen afterwards, when your body repairs itself during sleep.
 In fact, 95% of human growth hormone is produced during slow-wave sleep.
 But as stated above, alcohol in your system prevents SWS from happening.

 What does this mean?
 If you drink at night before going to bed, you’re basically rendering any workouts you did that day useless.

-Each morning the WHOOP app asks you several survey questions about your previous night’s sleep, including “Did you have 2 or more alcoholic drinks within 2 hours of bedtime?”
-When users answer this question “yes,” on average their resting heart rates tracked during that sleep are 8 beats per minute higher (worse) than their baselines, while their HRV is 22 milliseconds lower (also worse).
-Check out the resting heart rate data shared by one of our members below:
+Each morning, WHOOP members have the option to log alcohol consumption from the previous day in the Journal feature.
+When this question is answered “yes,” on average their resting heart rates tracked during sleep are 8 beats per minute higher (worse) than their baselines, while their HRV is 22 milliseconds lower (also worse).
+Check out the resting heart rate data (and the effects of alcohol on it) shared by one of our members below:

 For example: the left is a week with no alcohol consumption, and the right is a week with a few ? on Friday.
 The spike is so noticeable!
 Note, these were intense weeks at school so my stress levels and caffeine consumption also contributed to elevated RHR levels overall. @whoop pic.twitter.com/fMIBuChgGQ

 Studies show that alcohol causes your stomach to produce greater amounts of gastric acid.
 This can irritate your digestive system, causing stomach pain, bloating, gas and other annoyances.
 When your body is alcohol free, it digests food in a more consistent and comfortable manner.